 - Vanilla Extract

 Take your cake tin and line it with something.
 The recipe recommends butter, but this doesn’t work terribly well.
 Last couple of times I’ve tried Tinfoil.
-If you really, really want to use tinfoil, then do, but the shear effort it takes to line the cake tin in tinfoil would be better spent walking to the local supermarket and saying “What ho, fine supermarket, sell me one roll of your fine grease-proof paper, if you would be so kind”, including the resultant time spent in a place with nice friendly walls.
+If you really, really want to use tinfoil, then do, but the shear effort it takes to line the cake tin in tinfoil would be better spent walking to the local supermarket and saying “What ho, fine supermarket, sell me one roll of your fine grease-proof paper, if you would be so kind”, including the resultant time with people looking at you funny.

 3×8oz packets of cream cheese.
 You can use spreadable “soft” cheese for this too, but if you see something that says “Cream Cheese” buy that instead.

 You will need a whole cup of each of sour and double (which Americans call “Heavy”) cream.
-Shockingly enough, an official ‘cup’ is about a the size of a cup, or about half a pint.
+Shockingly enough, an official ‘cup’ is about a the size of a tea mug, or about half a pint.
+Certainly so long as you’re consistent, it’s not really vital.
 It’s important to note that this is one of the middle size of cream availability, or close enough to it for jazz.
-If your moronic Helpful Local Supermarket Delivery Collective are stupid enough to supply you with the smaller size, take the time now to go forth and send a minion to fetch more stuff, whilst you play Freeciv and wipe out the evil empire of Sainsbury’s with a tactical nuke.
+If your moronic Helpful Local Supermarket Delivery Collective are stupid enough to supply you with the smaller size, take the time now to go forth and send a minion to fetch more stuff, whilst you model the evil empire of Sainsbury’s in some kind of computer game purely so you can take them out with a tactical nuke.

 Bikkits in this case are defined as “digestive bikkits” if you’re British, Graham’s Crackers if you’re American, and “the crumbly dark brown ones that may usually be covered in chocolate” if you’re neither.
 You’ll need about a cup of these, too.
 How do you measure a cup of a non-cup-shaped solid substance?
 This is simplicity itself.
 Take an amount of bikkits, and hit them with a hammer until they fit into the cup.
 This strategy works with most things.